Saxonville Historic District

 Where can I find out more about historic districts?

-The HDC has information, including the current districts and the City’s historic district bylaw, up on our website, which can be found here.
+The HDC has information, including the current districts and the City’s historic district bylaw on our Historic District Commission page.

-If you have specific questions about the district or your property, please feel free to contact Jennifer B. Doherty, Historic Preservation Planner, at (508) 532-5455 or jbd@FraminghamMA.gov.
+If you have specific questions about the district or your property, please feel free to contact Jennifer B. Doherty, Historic Preservation Planner, at 508-532-5455 or by email.